HOSEA AND GOMER

 100 PERSONAL WORDS:

 While serving as a Pastor in the northern city of Sudbury, Ontario, I performed a wedding in August of 1964.
 A couple just showed up wanting to be married, and after a counselling session during which they both invited Jesus into their hearts, I joined them in holy matrimony.
 I may not have done a good job, because I heard that the bride’s parents convinced them to go to a priest and get him to perform another marriage ceremony.
 I lost touch with them, but approximately four years later, I was told that they had divorced.
 In the Fall of 1968 I noticed from the pulpit of the church that they began showing up separately at services.
 At different times they made their way to the altar, recommitting their lives to Jesus Christ.
 I married them for a second time in December of 1968.
 In fact, their two weddings were the first and the last weddings I performed in Sudbury.
-I’ve lost touch now, 48 years later.
+I’ve lost touch now, all these years later.
 I trust they are living happily ever after!
 As the story of Hosea and the love of his life, Gomer, illustrates, God is in the business of restoring lost love.
-There’s got to be a country & western song about “lost love found,” but I can’t think of one just now.
-Can a blog partner help me out?

 Yours for running into the outstretched arms of Jesus and being held in His nail-pierced hands,